crazydevz/crazydevz/README.md

 ### Hi there 👋, I'm Talha Iqbal
 #### Full Stack Developer
 I am Talha from Pakistan.
-I work as a freelance web developer, and am open to full-time job opportunities.
-I have hands-on experience in the MERN stack.
-I love to learn new tools and technologies, I'm currently focusing on React and looking for full-time React jobs.
+I work as a freelance web developer with hands-on experience in the MERN stack.
+I love to learn new tools and technologies, I'm currently focusing on React and open to full-time job opportunities.

 ## Skills & Experience
 * React & React Native